cloudmesh/cloudmesh-openapi/README-source.md

 ## Test

-The following table lists the different test we have, we provide additional information for the tests in the test directory ina README file.
-Summaries are provided bellwo the table
+The following table lists the different test we have, we provide additional information for the tests in the test directory in a README file.
+Summaries are provided below the table

 | Test   | Short Description  | Link  |